conv_v003¶

 time step, there is no correlation.
 Hence, all values predicted by the linear

 model are the same.
-The third time step shows that conv_v003
+The third time step shows that conv_v003 handles the

 special (but not uncommon) case of missing variability in the input values well: